-If you’ve got Buffalo Turf (or you’re not sure what type of lawn you’ve got), you’ll want to stick with Bow and Arrow, which is safe to use on all lawn types.
+If you’ve got Buffalo Turf (or you’re not sure what type of lawn you’ve got), you’ll want to stick with either of these products, which is safe to use on all lawn types.

 Thatch is a pesky layer of organic matter that builds up at the base (but above the root system) of your lawn.

 While a small layer of thatch is considered beneficial for your lawn, any more than a centimetre should be removed.
 This is because it can block nutrients from reaching the roots and can trap moisture, leading to the growth of fungus.

 To remove thatch, grab a rake and start from one corner of your lawn by pushing down almost to the roots and pulling long strokes until the area has been fully covered.

 Especially for lawns that receive high traffic or are regularly used for BBQ’s and entertaining, soil can become compact.
 When this happens, your lawn roots are unable to receive enough oxygen, water and nutrients.

 To avoid this, it’s important to loosen the soil with either an aerator or pitchfork.
 This allows your lawn to breathe and enables it to better absorb nutrients.

 For those of you new to lawn care, fertiliser is probably the most important product to have in your shed.
 Not only does it add extra nutrients to encourage healthy plant growth, but it also works to improve the colour and density, too.

 For patchy or dead grasses, we recommend choosing LawnPride Groturf which provides an upfront boost of nitrogen for enhanced growth and colour.